tlaredo/laredo-lightbox/README.md

 ## Notes About Demo

-This was built with pure JavaScript and with no external libraries.
+This was built with vanilla JavaScript and with no external libraries.
 For demonstration purposes, I hardcoded the URL for the photo gallery in my JavaScript file.
 The photo gallery that I used in this demo is [Camera Day](https://www.flickr.com/photos/flickr/galleries/72157669781709702/).
 The cover photo, gallery title, gallery description, number of photos, and photo sources are all extracted from Flickr's API.

 ## API Reference